Links on Android Authority may earn us a commission. Learn more.

 How we tested

-To grasp exactly how using Bluetooth impacts battery life, we picked up five different smartphones from last year.
+To grasp exactly how using Bluetooth impacts battery life, we picked up five different smartphones from 2020.
 We have the Samsung Galaxy S20 Plus, Huawei P40 Pro, ZTE Axon 11, Xiaomi Poco F2 Pro, and Realme X3 Superzoom in this test.
-We ran each of them through two unique scenarios and monitored the results with our in-house testing software.
+We ran them through two unique scenarios and monitored the results with our in-house testing software.

 The first is a typical daily battery drain scenario designed to determine if turning off Bluetooth actually saves battery.
 To do this, we performed two sets of tests.
-One test with Bluetooth off and another with Bluetooth on but idle — i.e., not connected to anything — to compare the results.
-The test itself consists of three cycles.
-The first features 90 minutes of web browsing followed by 90 minutes of sleep and then 90 more minutes of browsing.
-The phones then sleep for 16 hours in the second cycle to give us a good look at idle power draw.
+The first was done with Bluetooth off and the second with Bluetooth on but idle — i.e., not connected to anything — and then we compared the results.
+The test itself consists of three cycles — the first features 90 minutes of web browsing followed by 90 minutes of sleep and then 90 more minutes of browsing.
+Then the phones sleep for 16 hours in the second cycle to give us a good look at idle power draw.
 The third cycle repeats the first cycle.

 We ran five phones through two unique testing scenarios.

 Our second set of tests simulates a more demanding Bluetooth-specific use case and should determine how much Bluetooth impacts battery life when you’re actively using it.
 To simulate this, we monitored video playback for 4 hours straight, as you might do on a long flight.
 This series consists of a control test with Bluetooth off, Bluetooth on but no connection, and finally, the video audio over Bluetooth using the basic SBC audio codec.